Shailesh1808/GenScan/README.md

 ```
 export OPENAI_API_KEY="sk-123XXXXXXXXXXXX"
-python3 -m garak --model_type openai --model_name gpt-3.5-turbo --probes encoding
+python3 -m genscan --model_type openai --model_name gpt-3.5-turbo --probes encoding
 ```

 See if the Hugging Face version of GPT2 is vulnerable to DAN 11.0

 ```
-python3 -m garak --model_type huggingface --model_name gpt2 --probes dan.Dan_11_0
+python3 -m genscan --model_type huggingface --model_name gpt2 --probes dan.Dan_11_0
 ```

 ## Reading the results

-For each probe loaded, garak will print a progress bar as it generates.
+For each probe loaded, genscan will print a progress bar as it generates.
 Once generation is complete, a row evaluating that probe's results on each detector is given.
 If any of the prompt attempts yielded an undesirable behavior, the response will be marked as FAIL, and the failure rate given.

 Here are the results with the `encoding` module on a GPT-3 variant:
 ![alt text](https://i.imgur.com/8Dxf45N.png)